 (currently sorting by: descending date)

-A total of 626 students at Saint Anselm were named to the Dean's list for the fall semester of the 2010-2011 academic year.
-These students earned a grade point average of at least 3.0 for five courses of study....
+Saint Anselm is pleased to announce that 795 students were named to the Dean's List for the fall semester of the 2014-2015 academic year.
+These students earned a grade point average of at least 3.0 for four courses of study....

 Passing of Former Trustee Mary Anne Behnke

 Mary Anne (Houran) Behnke, a former member of Saint Anselm College's Board of Trustees, passed away Dec.
 22....

 On Friday, Jan.
 2, 118 students will leave Saint Anselm College behind to volunteer at service sites around the country and internationally ...